-As a federally qualified health center, Charles Drew Health Center, Inc. provides health care services for individuals and families living throughout Douglas County in Omaha, Nebraska.The following information has been assembled according to 2010 U.S. Census data for Nebraska and the Charles Drew Health Center 2012 Bureau of Primary Health Care Uniform Data System report.
+Charles Drew Health Center, Inc. provides health care services for individuals and families living throughout the greater metro Omaha area.The following information has been assembled according to 2010 U.S. Census data for Douglas County, Nebraska and the Charles Drew Health Center 2016 Bureau of Primary Health Care Uniform Data System report.

 Douglas County population - 517,110 13.1% of individuals residing in Douglas County live below the poverty level with a racial composition of: African-American 11.6% White 71.9% Hispanic 11.2% Asian 2.7% Native American 0.7% Other 1.9%

 Charles Drew Health Center, Inc (CDHC) target area is the East/Northeast sector of Douglas County in Omaha, Nebraska with a target area of 46,428 residents.